-'Career management' is one of three customer outcomes that National Careers Service providers are now being paid to deliver under the new outcome-based funding model, with the other two being satisfaction and progression to jobs and learning.
-The funding model for the service depicts an apparently linear customer journey in relation to these three outcomes, with the customer satisfaction outcome expected to be claimed first, followed by career management and then progression to jobs and learning.
-In terms of the latter, this can only be claimed if a customer has already achieved both a customer satisfaction outcome and a career management outcome.
+'Career management' is one of three customer outcomes that National Careers Service providers were paid to deliver under the original outcome-based funding model, with the other two being satisfaction and progression to jobs and learning.
+The funding model for the service at that time depicted an apparently linear customer journey in relation to these three outcomes, with the customer satisfaction outcome expected to be claimed first, followed by career management and then progression to jobs and learning.
+In terms of the latter, this could only be claimed if a customer has already achieved both a customer satisfaction outcome and a career management outcome.
+More recently, the funding model has differentiated between progression to jobs and progression to learning, recognising that customers could progress from one to the other (from learning to work or from work into associated learning), depending on circumstances.

-The National Careers Service Funding Rules define career management outcomes for the service in the following way:
+The National Careers Service Funding Rules in 2014 defined career management outcomes for the service in the following way: